 New leader elected at biggest trade union

-In a surprise result, she beat Christina McAnea, who has been leader of Unison since 2021.
+In a surprise result, Andrea Egan beat Christina McAnea, who has been leader of Unison since 2021.

-She will begin her five-year term of office representing public service workers next month.
+She will begin her five-year term of office representing public service workers next month after winning 58,579 votes compared with 39,353 for Ms McAnea.
+Turnout was believed to be 7%.

+The result is being seen as a huge shift for Unison, which has traditionally been supportive of the Labour leadership and government.

-The winner is on the left of the Labour movement and has been critical of the Government since it came to office last year.
+The winner is a social worker, on the left of the Labour movement and has spoken about ending Unison’s “subservience” to Labour.

+In her campaign, she pledged to launch a review of the union’s relationship with Labour to ensure value for money.

+She was expelled from Labour in 2022 for sharing articles from Socialist Appeal, a group that was proscribed by the party.

 Ms Egan said: “This result means ordinary Unison members are at long last taking charge of our union.